roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "You turned a little aroused imagining Rapha-san and Ohan's play?"
 "It's different!
 Ah, no, it's not different, but it's not..."
 "I understand.
 You don't have to say any more."
-"I like chattering--, so if you won't stop me, I'll talk for ever, you know?"
+"I like chattering--, so if you won't stop me, I would talk for ever, you know?"

 Said Lydia.
 Yuuyami smiled, gently.